flanagancd68/talmidimway/content/commentary/revelation/2022-07-26-maranatha-revelation-22/index.en.md

     -   Verse 17 is a direct invitation for all who read these words and acknowledge that they are spiritually thirsty.

--   This seems to recall the sheep and goat judgment of Matthew 25, which we will look at in a few moments.
+-   This seems to recall the sheep and goat judgment of Matthew 25, which we will look at below.

 ## Rev 22:12